 1921 The Klaw Theatre on West 45th Street opens with a production of Rachel Crothers' Nice People.
-Owned by theatrical producer Marc Klaw, the house will be renamed the Avon in 1929.
-Columbia Broadcasting System will take it over for its radio studio.
-It will be razed in 1954.
+Owned by theatrical producer Marc Klaw, the house is renamed the Avon in 1929.
+Columbia Broadcasting System takes it over for its radio studio in 1934.
+The theatre is demolished in 1954.

-1975 Did anyone guess the careers Gilda Radner, John Belushi and Bill Murray would have?
-All three appeared in The National Lampoon Show at the Palladium in New York.
-This revue, directed by Martin Charnin, will run 23 weeks.
+1975 Did anyone guess the careers Gilda Radner, John Belushi, and Bill Murray would have?
+All three appear in The National Lampoon Show at the Palladium in New York.
+The revue, directed by Martin Charnin, runs 23 weeks.

 1995 Opening night for Smokey Joe's Cafe, the musical revue saluting the songs of Jerry Leiber and Mike Stoller.
-Directed by Jerry Zaks, the show will run 2,036 performances at the Virginia Theatre, making it the longest-running revue in Broadway history, save Oh!
+Directed by Jerry Zaks, the show runs 2,036 performances at the Virginia Theatre, making it the longest-running revue in Broadway history, save Oh!
 Calcutta!

 2000 Susan Stroman and John Weidman's dance play Contact starts performances at the Vivian Beaumont Theatre.
-The show, which sold out its Off-Broadway run at the Mitzi E. Newhouse Theater, gained Broadway status (and Tony eligibility) in the move.
-It will officially open March 30 and win the Tony Award for Best Musical, despite using an entirely pre-recorded score of jazz music and pop tunes.
+The show, which sold out its Off-Broadway run at the Mitzi E. Newhouse Theater, gains Broadway status (and Tony eligibility) in the move.
+It officially opens March 30, and wins the Tony Award for Best Musical, despite using an entirely pre-recorded score of jazz music and pop tunes.

 2014 The New York premiere of Sarah Ruhl's romantic comedy Stage Kiss opens Off-Broadway at Playwrights Horizons.
 Jessica Hecht and Dominic Fumusa star as actors in a forgotten 1930s melodrama who quickly lose touch with reality as their onstage story follows them offstage.